bmc/ebook/README.md

 ## Book Source File Names

-The tooling expects your book's Markdown sources to adhere to the following conventions:
+The tooling expects your book's Markdown sources to be in the `book` subdirectory and to adhere to the following conventions:

 * All files must have the extension `.md`.